awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCreateBucket.md

 1. Choose **Create Outposts bucket**\.
 **Note**
-It can take up to 5 minutes for your Outposts endpoint to be created and your bucket to be ready to use\.
+It can take up to 5 minutes for your Outpost endpoint to be created and your bucket to be ready to use\.
 To configure additional bucket settings, choose **View details**\.

 ## Using the AWS CLI<a name="S3OutpostsCreateBucketCLI"></a>